ytyulkinaxway/axway-open-docs/content/en/docs/contribution_guidelines/_index.md

 To make further changes to a page, for example, if you forgot to add a detail, or if you noticed a typo:

+1. Log in to the [Netlify CMS dashboard](https://axway-open-docs.netlify.app/admin) with your GitHub account.
-1. If the page was already sent for review, drag it from the **In Review** column to the **Drafts** column.
+2. If the page was already sent for review, drag it from the **In Review** column to the **Drafts** column.
 This lets the reviewer know that you are still working on the page.

    If the page is not listed in the **In Review** column, then it has been merged already and you will need to create a new PR to make further changes.
 See [Edit an existing page](#edit-an-existing-page).
-2. To make further changes, click the page in the **Drafts** column to open it.
+3. To make further changes, click the page in the **Drafts** column to open it.
-3. When you are finished making changes, **Save** the page and set its status to **In review**.
+4. When you are finished making changes, **Save** the page and set its status to **In review**.
-4. Refresh the page and click **Check for Preview/View Preview** to see your changes on the preview website.
+5. Refresh the page and click **Check for Preview/View Preview** to see your changes on the preview website.

 {{< alert title="Note" color="primary" >}}
 If you notice pages in the **Draft** column of the **Workflow** view that you are not currently working on, these are likely to be from previous contributions that have not been merged.
 For more information, see [Draft pages in Netlify CMS](#draft-pages-in-netlify-cms).